axlemn/plot-.xyz/README.md

 Instructions to install pip itself may be found [here](http://pip.readthedocs.org/en/latest/installing.html).

-ifeffit and perl are also assumed to be installed, both of which can be installed through your package manager.
+ifeffit and perl are also assumed to be installed, both of which can be installed through your package manager for Linux.

-Perhaps most tricky to install is the perl wrapper for ifeffit.
+Perhaps the most tricky requirement to install is the perl wrapper for ifeffit.
 This can also be installed through the package manager, and (for OSX) should be automatically installed if you install Athena.
+To check if you have the perl wrapper installed, run:

+    $ perl -de "use Ifeffit"

+If you do not get an error (which would probably start with "Can't locate..."), then the wrapper is installed properly.

 TODO:
 ----